kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 If kube-apiserver's version is older than kube-scheduler, and doesn't have the implementation change from this KEP, `NominatedNodeName` won't be cleared at the binding api call.
-So, ideally, users should use the same version of kube-scheduler and kube-apiserver.
+But, ideally, users should use the same version of kube-scheduler and kube-apiserver.

-However, it's not that not clearing `NominatedNodeName` will actually cause something wrong in the scheduling flow, but, it's just that that might lead to a user's confusion, as discussed in [Confusion if `NominatedNodeName` is different from `NodeName` after all](#confusion-if-nominatednodename-is-different-from-nodename-after-all).
+However, it's not that not clearing `NominatedNodeName` will actually cause something wrong in the scheduling flow, but, it's just that it might lead to a user's confusion, as discussed in [Confusion if `NominatedNodeName` is different from `NodeName` after all](#confusion-if-nominatednodename-is-different-from-nodename-after-all).

 So, we can say the risk caused by this version difference would be fairly low.